mnasyrov/tasklist/README.md

-# TODO App
+# TaskList App

-A simple task list app.
+A simple task list.

 It is a proof-of-concept for building React app with Akita, immer.js and react-ioc.

 ## Available Scripts